microsoft/dstoolkit-devcontainers/src/sample_pytorch_gpu_project/README.md

 ## Introduction

 This subdirectory contains a configured and tested lightweight Azure Machine Learning (AML) CLI v2 compopnents-based ML pipeline example.
 Read more about [AML components-based pipelines](<https://learn.microsoft.com/en-us/azure/machine-learning/how-to-create-component-pipelines-cli?view=azureml-api-2>).
-This example allows you to seemlessly move from working in the the local Dev Container environment to a cloud based environment with the exact same Dockerfile.
+This example allows you to seemlessly move from working in the local Dev Container environment to a cloud based environment with the exact same Dockerfile.

 Two example files are provided, `train.py` and `inference.py` which contains a pytorch example (taken from [this pytorch tutorial](<https://pytorch.org/tutorials/beginner/blitz/cifar10_tutorial.html?highlight=cifar10>)) for training a small conv-net on CIFAR10 and performing inference and evaluation with the trained model.
 These files are also wrapped in AML components (`aml_example/aml_components/train-component.yaml` and `aml_example/aml_components/inference-component.yaml`) which is then composed in a AML components-based pipeline in `aml_example/sample-aml-components-pipeline.yml`.
 The example can thus be run locally inside the Dev Container or in the cloud in AML, with the exact same environment.
-See the sections below for how to setup and run the example in AML.
+See the sections below for [how to setup](#setting-up-aml-for-running-a-pipeline) and [run the example in AML](#run-the-aml-component-example).

-As an exmaple workflow, you could work with the sample `train.py` and `inference.py` with your local CPU/GPU to get things working and then easily transition to running the same scripts in an AML cloud environment that has a more powerful GPU.
+As an exmaple workflow, you could work with the sample `train.py` and `inference.py` with your local CPU/GPU to get things working and then easily transition to running the same scripts in an AML cloud environment that has could have a more powerful GPU.

-## Prerequisites
+## Setting up AML for running a pipeline

+The sections below go through the setup required for running the AML pipeline-components example.

+### 1. Dev Container Setup

+Ensure you have run through the [project setup steps outlined](../../README.md#getting-started) in the top-level README.
+When going through these steps you could also add the AML environment variables to the `.env` file to avoid refering to them in each CLI command.
+The `.env` file contains commented out names of the the required variables.

+### 2. Azure prerequisites

 Before you try out the AML example, you will need setup an Azure account with the following: